 - Sedatives and analgesics to relieve pain and anxiety.

 - Hypertrophic cardiomyopathy: Medications such as beta-blockers or ACE inhibitors to relax the heart, low salt diet and blood-thinning drugs.

 - Medications: Cessation of medicines that may have caused pulmonary edema.

 - Kidney disease: Low protein and phosphate diet, phosphorous binders and erythropoietin, a hormone that assists with red blood cell production.

 - Airway obstruction: Surgery to remove the blockage.

 - Cancer: Surgery and/or radiotherapy or chemotherapy.

 - Lungworm: Anti-worming medications to kill the worms.

 - Allergic reactions: Avoidance of the allergen if possible.
 Antihistamines can relieve symptoms.
-Severe allergic reactions (anaphylaxis) may be treated with administration of adrenaline.
+Severe allergic reactions (anaphylaxis) may be treated with the administration of adrenaline.